TheTaylorLee/docker-transcodeautomation/README.md

 </div>

 - When new media is added this process will only effect files 4 hours or older.
 This is so any other unrelated file handling processes have time to complete first.
 - Once all media is transcoded the process sleeps for 4 hours before looking for new media to transcode.
-This is to limit reduce disk operations.
+This is to reduce disk operations.
-- Will only process and transcode media in *.mp4 & *.mkv containers.
+- This process will only process and transcode media in *.mp4 & *.mkv containers.
 All other files will be excluded.

 ## Parameters applied to transcoded media

 - All transcoded media will have the following parameters applied.
 With crf quality configured by required env variables.
 - All video, audio, and subtitles are mapped into the transcoded file.
-- Title and Description metadata is removed so that data doesn't affect the media server of choice properly displaying the correct metadata
+- Title and Description metadata is removed so that data doesn't affect and leveraged media server will properly display the correct metadata
 - The comment metadata is set to "transcoded".
 This ensures even if the database is lost or filename changed, the file will not be transcoded again.
 - If the transcoded file is larger than the original it will be excluded and the source file remuxed to only update metadata.
 ```